yannicmath/yannicmath.github.io/_pages/home.md

 Before joining the Institut für Diskrete Mathematik at TU Graz I held postdoctoral and visitor positions at the [Weierstrass Institute for Applied Analysis and Sotchastics](https://www.wias-berlin.de/), the [Working Group on Analysis](https://www.math.uni-potsdam.de/en/professuren/translate-to-english-analysis) of the [Institute of Mathematics](https://www.math.uni-potsdam.de/en/) at the [University of Potsdam](https://www.uni-potsdam.de/en/), the Instituto Venezolano de Investigaciones Científicas, York University and the Fields Insitute.

-Previously, I completed my Ph.D. in Mathematical Combinatorics at the [Laboratoire d’Algèbre, de Combinatoire et d’Informatique Mathématique](https://lacim.uqam.ca) (LACIM) of the Université du Québec à Montréal, under the supervision of Christophe REUTENAUER and Franco SALIOLA.
+Previously, I completed my Ph.D. in Mathematical Combinatorics at the [Laboratoire d’Algèbre, de Combinatoire et d’Informatique Mathématique](https://lacim.uqam.ca) (LACIM) of the [Université du Québec à Montréal](https://uqam.ca/) (UQAM), under the supervision of Christophe REUTENAUER and Franco SALIOLA.

 You can look at some of my work on [arXiv](https://arxiv.org/search/?query=yannic+vargas&searchtype=all&source=header).